-- LLMJVM_IMPL_getCurrentTime: must return the monotonic time in milliseconds if the given parameter is 1, otherwise must return the application time in milliseconds.
-This function is called by the method java.lang.System.currentTimeMillis() It is also used by the platform scheduler, and should be implemented efficiently. - LLMJVM_IMPL_getTimeNanos: must return a monotonic time in nanoseconds. - LLMJVM_IMPL_setApplicationTime: must set the difference between the current time and midnight, January 1, 1970, UTC.
-Implementations may apply this time to the whole underlying system or only to the Core Engine (i.e., the value returned by LLMJVM_IMPL_getCurrentTime(0)).
+- LLMJVM_IMPL_getCurrentTime: Depending on the parameter (true / false) must return the application time or the system time.
+This function is called by the MicroEJ method System.currentTimeMillis().
+It is also used by the platform scheduler, and should be implemented efficiently. - LLMJVM_IMPL_getTimeNanos: must return the system time in nanoseconds. - LLMJVM_IMPL_setApplicationTime: must set the difference between the current time and midnight, January 1, 1970, UTC.